 Q: What does my registration fee include?

-A: Race entry, t-shirt, swag bag with goodies, race bib, and a great challenge on a great course, entry into the post-race party, Beer*, 1 BBQ Plate, and knowledge that you are helping the Luling Police and Fire Departments.
+A: Race entry, t-shirt, race bib, and a great challenge on a great course, entry into the post-race party, beverage/ Beer*, 1 Lunch Plate, and that warm fuzzy feeling in your belly knowing that you are helping the Luling Police and Fire Departments.

 *One beer is included for each participant who is of legal age to consume alcohol.
 Be responsible – do not drink and drive.
 (You’ll be surrounded by cops- any underage or DWI attempt will at the very least result in an entry on your criminal record and you being the punch line of jokes for years to come.)